Muhammad0320/audiophile--f/client/README.md

 - Feedback window - A fun little and minimalistic popup window which act as give the users a feedback about their currently fultilled request, activitiy or interaction with the app.

-- This website are also coming with some amazing and intriguing features in the next version of the website.
+- This website are also coming with some amazing, intriguing and attention-sapping features in the next version of the website.

 ## Technologies Used